A universal theory of switching for combinatorial objects, and applications to complex Hadamard matrices: Applying switching to Butson matrices

-In this section, we propose types of switching for Butson matrices that are inspired by the methods of Orrick that we have seen.
-They are not generalisations of switching closed quadruples or Hall sets in the strictest sense, but they are closely related.
-However, the word quadruple will no longer apply, so our version of switching a closed quadruple will be more appropriately named for Fourier.
-In this section, swtiching coefficients will be $k^{\rm th}$ roots of unity acting by multiplication.
+In this section, we give some examples of special cases of the results in the previous section.
+These demonstrate switchings for Butson matrices that generalise the methods of Orrick described in Section \ref{sec:Orrick}.
+Throughout this section switching coefficients will be $k^{\rm th}$ roots of unity acting by multiplication.